 What is electrochemical detection?

-Electrochemical detection (ECD) for HPLC or uHPLC is an extremely selective and sensitive detection technique that is applied in a number of analyses such as neurotransmitters, catecholamines, aminoglycosides, carbohydrates, thiols and phenols.
+Electrochemical detection (ECD) for HPLC or uHPLC is a selective and extremely sensitive detection technique that is applied in a number of analyses such as neurotransmitters, catecholamines, aminoglycosides, carbohydrates, thiols and phenols.
+For detection, flow cells and electrodes are used that can be miniaturized, making it suitable for standard- to nano-HPLC.
 In combination with the proper electronics, ECD has an enormous linear dynamic range of more then 7 orders of magnitude.
-This means that concentrations can be measured as low as 10 pmole/L and as high as 100 µmol/L with the same instrument.
+This means that concentrations can be measured linearly from 10 pmole/L to 100 µmol/L with the same instrument.

 HPLC with an electrochemical detector.